1709abhishek/rap-music-generation/readme.md

 # Rap Lyric Generator Using Deep Learning and LLM models

 ## Introduction
 This project aims to explore rap music and hip hop as genre.
-We take a dig on phonetics and rhyming scheme for the rap music and generate rap lyrics with the help of three models :-
+We took a dig on phonetics and rhyming scheme for the rap music and generate rap lyrics with the help of three models :-
 1. distilgpt2-rap : hugging face link(https://huggingface.co/dzionek/distilgpt2-rap)
 2. GPT2-finetuned-lyric-generation : hugging face link(https://huggingface.co/SpartanCinder/GPT2-finetuned-lyric-generation)
 3. Ngrams - created by our own